 Bozeman's Ski Area Comparison: Bridger Bowl and Big Sky

 There is no doubt that Bozeman offers some of the best skiing in the United States, North America, and even the world.
-Bozeman has been named to National Geographic's list of The World's Best Ski Towns due to its proximity to Big Sky Resort and Bridger Bowl, plus a variety of backcountry skiing opportunities available in the surrounding National Forest.
+Bozeman has been named on National Geographic's list of The World's Best Ski Towns due to its proximity to Big Sky Resort and Bridger Bowl, plus a variety of backcountry skiing opportunities available in the surrounding National Forest.
 While you can find incredible skiing at Bridger and Big Sky, each has a unique vibe and different amenities (or lack thereof) to offer.
 Big Sky Resort is a full-service resort offering lodging options, dining, nightlife, shopping, and other activities beyond skiing⸺similar to the big-name resorts you find in Colorado and Utah.
 Bridger Bowl is a community-based non-profit ski area that provides a pure skiing experience without lodging, fine dining, and shopping.
 The skiing at both is fantastic, but we thought we would break them down in more detail to help you get a feel for each option.

 Big Sky Resort

-• Skiable Acreage: 5,850 acres
+- Skiable Acreage: 5,850 acres

-• Top Elevation: 11,166 ft
+- Top Elevation: 11,166 ft

-• Vertical Drop: 4,350 ft
+- Vertical Drop: 4,350 ft

-• Lifts: 36 total lifts
+- Lifts: 36 total lifts

-• Annual Average Snowfall: 400+ Inches
+- Annual Average Snowfall: 400+ Inches

-• Distance from Bozeman: 50 miles
+- Distance from Bozeman: 50 miles

 Big Sky Resort has proudly positioned itself as the "Biggest Skiing In America," meaning that it offers the most skiable acreage of any resort in the United States.
 Whether you’re a beginner or a serious athlete, Big Sky offers an excellent mix of green, blue, and black runs⸺truly something for everybody.
 Boasting 1,800 chairs and the ability to transport 42,000 skiers per hour, its lift system is composed primarily of high-speed chairlifts, including the brand-new Ramcharger 8, North America's first high-speed eight-person lift.
 Always looking to upgrade its amenities and provide a complete luxury experience, Big Sky recently renovated its Summit Hotel (including the in-hotel restaurant, Peaks Chophouse) and opened the glass-enclosed Umbrella Bar on the adjacent property.
 More in-the-works updates expected to be completed in 2025 include a brand new tram; a two-stage, glass-enclosed gondola; two mid-mountain food and beverage complexes, and an on-mountain teaching center.
 Big Sky’s ongoing efforts to meet and exceed skier demand both on and off the mountain make it a true destination resort for every type of skier.